AyeshPerera25/Balance-Radial-Distribution-System/README.md

 #Background:

-•The software has been developed using Python
+•The software has been developed by using Visual Basic & Python

-•Fault analysis has been done using the symmetrical component method
+•Fault analysis has been done by using the symmetrical component method